spring-attic/gs-gradle/README.md

 tasks - Displays the tasks runnable from root project 'Downloads' (some of the displayed tasks may belong to subprojects).
 ```

 Even though these tasks are available, they don't offer much value without a project build configuration.
 As you flesh out the build.gradle file, some tasks will be more useful.
-The list of tasks will grow as you add plugins to the build.gradle file, so  you'll occasionally want to run **tasks** again to see what tasks are available.
+The list of tasks will grow as you add plugins to build.gradle, so  you'll occasionally want to run **tasks** again to see what tasks are available.

 Speaking of adding plugins, next you add a plugin that enables basic Java build functionality.